japan-biographical-db/jbdb.github.io/persons.md

 ![Quickfilter](../img/quickfilter.png)

+Searching by family name only becomes accessible once a name has been searched for.
 Enabling search by family name results in matching entries only if the search query appears at the beginning of a name since Japanese names are written in the format LASTNAMEFIRSTNAME (in romaji it is LASTNAME FIRSTNAME).
 As is obvious, this is only a crude approximation for matching family names and does not work for European names, for example.

 Filtering by status or era works by simply selecting the corresponding category you want to have matched from the dropdown.
-These filters work in conjunction with the search query, so, for example, you can specifically ask for all persons matching "田中" who were scholars.
+These filters work in conjunction with the search query, so, for example, you can specifically ask for all persons matching "田中" who were warriors.
 As mentioned, however, filtering by either status or era disables the matching of alternative names.

 Additionally, you can set the conjunction parameter __AND__ for the status and era categories.
 If you select values other than "全部 All" for both of them, you can choose to either keep the default search constraint of having to match both status _and_ era, or to loosen the constraint by allowing to return persons matching either status _or_ era.<sup id="a1">[1](#f1)</sup>

 Lastly, note that currently the era selection only considers if either the birth or death date matches the era.
 It is planned for the future that this operation recognizes whether a person _lived_ during the queried era as well.

+You can also just choose to display person entries you created.
+Currently, this does not account for entries you _modified_ as the assumption is that most users are only able to edit their own entries.

+The button "Advanced Search" yields a prototype of a separate search UI that is not implemented well yet (see important notice below).

 ### Important notice

-Apart from the improvement mentioned in the previous section, we are currently working on a complete overhaul of the search functionality.
+Apart from the improvements mentioned in the previous section, we are currently working on a complete overhaul of the search functionality.
 In the future, searching capabilities will be closely resemble those currently found in the visualization suite (discussed [here](./vissettings.md)).
 This will include fine-grained search by status, occupation, location etc. *plus* a combination of multiple attributes via __AND__ and __OR__ operators.
+This enhanced search capability will likely result in dropping the quickfilter in favor of direct access to an "Advanced Search" view.

 ## Adding a new person<a name="adding-a-person"></a>